xet7/TSC/tsc/docs/scripting/index.md

 ---------------------------------

-The documentation is created by a helper (Ruby) program called `gen_docs.rb` in the SMC source tree.
-This program parses the C++ files implementing the scripting interface and extract specifcally marked documentation comments, transforms them into HTML and writes them out to the `smc/docs/html` directory.
+The documentation is created by a helper (Ruby) program called `gen_docs.rb` in the TSC source tree.
+This program parses the C++ files implementing the scripting interface and extract specifcally marked documentation comments, transforms them into HTML and writes them out to the `tsc/docs/html` directory.
 Most likely you’re looking at the `index.html` file in this directory now (if not, you’re reading the Markdown sources directly).